A Criterion for the Algebraic Density Property of Affine $SL_2$-Manifolds: Applications to Smooth Complex Affine Varieties

-of $\mathrm{Aut}_R (\C \bar{Q}; c)$ acts transitively on $N_{n, \tau}$ when $\tau \neq 0$.
+In \cite{MR2739794}*{Theorem 8.1} it is shown that $T$ acts transitively on $N_{n, \tau}$ when $\tau \neq 0$.
 In their subsequent discussion \cite{MR2739794}*{Remark 8.3} they also pointed out that the center of $T$ acts trivially on $\ins$.
 Since all other generators of the group $T$ are special automorphisms, cf.\ \cite{MR2739794}*{Section 7}, it follows that the subgroup $\mathrm{SAut} (\ins)$ acts transitively on $\ins$.
 Therefore we have the following

 \begin{lemma} $\mathrm{SAut} (\ins)$ acts transitively on $\ins$ when $\tau \neq 0$. \end{lemma}